 What SEOs Need To Know About China’s Golden Shield Project

-Unlike elsewhere, the search engines aren't the main arbiters of what people see in China -- you'll also need to master the Great Firewall, aka the Golden Shield.
+Interested in reaching China's growing middle-class population?
+Unlike elsewhere, the search engines aren't the main arbiters of what people see -- you'll also need to master the Great Firewall, aka the Golden Shield.

 Doing SEO in China is much different from anywhere else in the world.
 One of the biggest reasons for this is due to the Golden Shield Project, also known as The Great Firewall of China.